apache/pekko/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 The following events that are published to the `eventStream` have changed:

-* classic `akka.remote.QuarantinedEvent` is `akka.remote.artery.QuarantinedEvent` in Artery
+* classic `org.apache.pekko.remote.QuarantinedEvent` is `org.apache.pekko.remote.artery.QuarantinedEvent` in Artery
-* classic `akka.remote.GracefulShutdownQuarantinedEvent` is `akka.remote.artery.GracefulShutdownQuarantinedEvent` in Artery
+* classic `org.apache.pekko.remote.GracefulShutdownQuarantinedEvent` is `org.apache.pekko.remote.artery.GracefulShutdownQuarantinedEvent` in Artery
-* classic `akka.remote.ThisActorSystemQuarantinedEvent` is `akka.remote.artery.ThisActorSystemQuarantinedEvent` in Artery
+* classic `org.apache.pekko.remote.ThisActorSystemQuarantinedEvent` is `org.apache.pekko.remote.artery.ThisActorSystemQuarantinedEvent` in Artery

 #### Migration from 2.5.x Artery to 2.6.x Artery